aplteam/Tatin/README.md

 Tatin consists of three modules:

-* `Client` - the client
+* `Client`
-* `Server` - the Server
+* `Server`
-* `Registry` - all code that is shared between the client and the server.
+* `Registry` - all code that is shared between client and server

+Tatin clients may run under Windows, Linux and Mac-OS.

-Client as well as Server may run under Windows, Linux and Mac-OS.
+* Tatin clients may run under Windows, Linux and Mac-OS.

-Tatin requires Dyalog APL 18.0 Unicode or better.
-It will be part of the successor of 18.0
+* Tatin servers may run under Windows and Linux.

 ## Installing and updating the Tatin Client